gardenbed/emerge/docs/6-design.md

 ### Language Design

-The following terminal symbols are removed from the Emerge's EBNF language for simplicity and brevity.
+The following terminal symbols are removed from Emerge's EBNF language for simplicity and brevity.

   - Concatenation (`,`)
   - Termination (`;`)
   - Single quotation (`'`)

-The Solidus (Slash) character (`/`) is added to the Emerge's EBNF language for defining regex patterns.
+The Solidus (Slash) character (`/`) is added to Emerge's EBNF language for defining regex patterns.

 ### Lexer Design